William Kurelek: Last years

 The split in Kurelek between his creativity and religion continued to the end of his life.
 In 1975, while on a pilgrimage to Lourdes again, he completed 73 illustrations for Bohdan Melnyk's translation of Ivan Franko's Fox Mykyta.
 Initially, he knew nothing about Franko, but when suggested that the Ukrainian classic should be part of mainstream culture, went ahead with the project.
 "Since greed, hypocrisy, opportunism are often self-defeating, Fox astutely plays upon these moral flaws.
 The drawings sparkle with energy, humor, and hard-won wisdom of both Franko and Kurelek."
 Having finished the illustrations, Kurelek read the book more closely and voiced the concern that Franko's fox was using clerical disguises for selfish ends.
 He held up the publication of the book and it was only published posthumously.

 In 1976, a similar drama unfolded with author Gloria Kupchenko Frolick and her novella The Chicken Man.
 Kurelek completed 15 paintings to illustrate it, and then had second thoughts.
 "If she wished to use his work to illustrate her fiction, she would have to change the text, turning the abortion into a miscarriage performed by an unqualified midwife."
 Despite his knowing that it was based on a real story.
 The author changed the story to the illustrator's liking, and it was published.

 In January 1976, Kurelek painted the mural at the St. Thomas More College Chapel in Saskatoon.
 It was a culmination of many influences, the Mexican muralists, Breughel, and his Christianity.
 Having trouble with heights, his assistant Geralyn Jansen climbed to the apex and painted God into the mural in the aniconic image of the sun.

 Kurelek was made a member of the Royal Canadian Academy of Arts.
 In 1976, he was made a Member of the Order of Canada.

 He died of cancer in Toronto in 1977.
-His archives, and a substantial body of his work, including the Passion series mentioned above, are held at Niagara Falls Art Gallery and Archives Canada.
+His archives, and a substantial body of his work, including the Passion series mentioned above, are held at Niagara Falls Art Gallery and Library and Archives Canada.

-In Popular Culture
+In popular culture

 In 1981, the hard rock band Van Halen released their fourth album titled "Fair Warning", with a cover that features several closeup details of William Kurelek's painting "The Maze" from 1953.